Czech Case: Locative

 - Povídáme si v kavárně - We are chatting in a cafe

-Locative Noun EndingsBack to top
+Locative Case Noun EndingsBack to top

 As you've seen, "forming the locative case" means changing the endings of nouns, adjectives, and pronouns.